eaxeax/spec-kit/templates/commands/implement.md

 ## Language Requirements

-**ALL user interaction and reporting MUST be in Korean (한글)**
+**ALL user interaction and reporting MUST be in Russian (Русский)**
-- Progress reports must be in Korean
+- Progress reports must be in Russian
-- Status tables and summaries must be in Korean
+- Status tables and summaries must be in Russian
-- Questions to the user must be in Korean
+- Questions to the user must be in Russian
-- Error messages and suggestions must be in Korean
+- Error messages and suggestions must be in Russian
 - Code and technical identifiers remain in English
 - Technical terms can be kept in English when appropriate (e.g., API, TDD, CLI)